Current Projects

 The Prosperity Initiative is an intergovernmental effort to develop wealthier communities across Pima County through policies that reduce generational poverty and improve opportunity.
 It is led by Pima County and the City of Tucson, along with Marana, Oro Valley, Sahuarita, South Tucson, and the Tucson Indian Center.

-TIMESTEP (Tucson Initiative for Minoritized Student Engagement in Science & Technology Program) offers educational and professional development opportunities for undergraduate students in the physical sciences at the University of Arizona.
-We seek to make STEM disciplines inclusive, diverse, and accessible by creating greater access to information, mentoring, and resources for student success.
+TIMESTEP offers educational and professional development opportunities for undergraduate students in the physical sciences at the University of Arizona.
+We seek to make STEM disciplines more accessible by creating greater access to information, mentoring, and resources for student success.

 During Quantum Quest hosted by Qubit by Qubit, participants will explore the fascinating world of quantum computing with unplugged, hands-on activities and exercises on-site at Girl Scouts’ facilities.
 These topics will cover everything from the foundational concepts that make-up the quantum world–entanglement and qubits–to teaching girls how to code on real quantum computers.
 Girls will learn from outstanding researchers from the University of Arizona and hear from STEM role models across the Tucson area, including SARSEF staff who support student/STEM mentor relationships year round.